srdsoumya/Test/README.md

 -Dversion=0.0.1-SNAPSHOT -Dpackaging=jar
 ```

-The maven dependency successfully configured in the system and ready to use as a maven dependency.
+The custom blueprint maven dependency successfully configured in the system and ready to use as a maven dependency.

 ### Add dependency configuration to project .pom file
 ```xml